The Clergy System

 The Great Change

 But the cross of Christ forever wiped out all such distinctions.
 They were abolished and done away when the legal custodian delivered us to Jesus, and faith in God’s son superseded that righteousness which is by deeds of the law.
 Every child of God is now a priest.
 Every person on this whole earth who has been purged and purified by the blood of Jesus is a priest of God.
-“To him who loves us and freed us from our sins with his life’s blood, who made us a royal house, to serve as the priests of his god and Father … to him be glory and dominion for ever and ever!
+“And from Jesus Christ, who is the faithful witness, and the first begotten of the dead, and the prince of the kings of the earth.
+Unto him that loved us, and washed us from our sins in his own blood, And hath made us kings and priests unto God and his Father; to him be glory and dominion for ever and ever.
 Amen.”
-(Revelation 1.6).
+(Revelation 1:5-6).

 The time of reformation came!
 The age of which the prophets spoke was ushered in.
 The new covenant, written not with ink, but with the Holy Spirit upon tablets of the heart became a reality.
 We were no longer minors in virtual slavery.
 The term was completed.
 God sent his own Son, born of a woman, born under the law, to purchase freedom for the subjects of the law, in order that we might attain the status of sons.